DennisSoemers/BCS2720-project-data-collection-2025-2026/Group 8/README.md

 # Group 8

-## Main info
+## training_data_1
 Environment used: **3D Ball**

 Algortihms used: **PPO** and **SAC**

+For both PPO and SAC configurations *buffer_size*, *hidden_units* and *num_layers* were the randomized parameters.

+In SAC configutarions also *buffer_init_steps*, *tau* and *gamma* were randomized.

+SAC runs data collection took too long, in possible future datasets it won't be included

+End of the run is defined as reaching convergence or max_steps.

+A run is considered converged when:

+- mean_reward ≥ 100
+- std_reward / mean_reward ≤ 1

+The first window that satisfies these conditions determines:

+- `steps_to_convergence`
+- `time_to_convergence`

+If no window satisfies the criteria, these values remain `NA`.

 ## Data collection process

-First, group members add generated data to the [forked repository](https://github.com/qba24qba/BCS2720-project-data-collection-2025-2026.git) where they can still be edited.
+First, generated data are added to the [forked repository](https://github.com/qba24qba/BCS2720-project-data-collection-2025-2026.git) where they can still be edited.
  The finalized data are merged into the [collaborative collection repository](https://github.com/DennisSoemers/BCS2720-project-data-collection-2025-2026) via the pull request and are not deleted nor overwritten as they might be currently used by other groups.
+New runs will be added to consecutive *training_data* directories.
+Description of datasets can be found at the beginning of this Readme.

  ## Data Documentation

-Data from runs are stored in two different CSV files.  **Main** file captures all the data that don't change during the run.
-That includes hardware specifications, information about environment and algorithm used together with [hyperparameters configuration](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/).
+**Main** file captures data like hardware specifications, information about environment and algorithm used together with [hyperparameters configuration](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/).
 Data for *final* parameters are added at the end of each run.
 Here one row equals one ML-Agents training run.

-In the **Run logging** file we store results of real-time hardware monitoring together with steps, time and reward observed.
-Here each row is a summary we get every couple thousand of steps.

-The parameters that we use, can be found in the following tables:
+The parameters that we use, can be found in the following table:

 ### Main Table